Configuration Steps

 repos tab.Multiple Repository Configuration

-To configure multiple repositories, add separate server entries for each:Give each server configuration a descriptive name (like
+To configure multiple repositories, add separate server entries for each:Verification

 After adding the configuration and saving the file, you should see:- Your server name(s) appear in the MCP panel’s “Installed” tab